 Guideline Statement 11

-Prior to surgical intervention for stress urinary incontinence, stress urinary incontinence should be confirmed by history, physical exam, or ancillary testing.
+Prior to surgical intervention for stress urinary incontinence, clinicians should confirm stress urinary incontinence by history, physical exam, or ancillary testing.
 (Clinical Principle)

 Discussion